1. Have a watermelon speed spitting contest. “Outside, I said outside!”

 27. Throw a backyard batik party and enjoy messy art-making with a crowd.

-28. Find out how advanced hooping has become and how to get your kids started.
-You’ll want to provide a good example of hula hoop enthusiasm.
+28. See how far everyone can advance their hula hooping skills.
+You’ll want to provide a good example of enthusiasm.
 Here’s how to make a hoop that will fit your, ahem, grown-up hips.

 29. Get retro and experience a drive-in movie with your kids.
 You can search this database to find one nearest you.
 If there’s no hope of finding one remotely close by, set up a backyard movie theater.
 You might want to invite the neighborhood for an ’80s family film fest.
 To give it that drive-in vibe, kids can make their own cars out of cardboard boxes.
 That way during the movie they can sit with their feet up on a cardboard dash and spill popcorn all over the cardboard interior without anyone bugging them about it.